Morten Berre

-Morten Gladhaug Berre (born 10 August 1975) is a Norwegian football coach and former player who played as. a winger.
+Morten Gladhaug Berre (born 10 August 1975) is a Norwegian football coach and former player who played as a winger.
 With 447 top division appearances, Berre has made the second-highest number of appearances in the Norwegian top division.

 Club career

 Berre was born in Oslo and started his career at Skeid.
 He is best known for his spell at Vålerenga, where he stayed for 13 seasons.
 Berre also played for FK Haugesund and Viking as well as for German club FC St. Pauli.
 Whilst at Viking he scored one of the goals as they famously defeated Chelsea in the UEFA Cup in 2002.

+After eight seasons as assistant manager of Skeid, he left after the 2023 season to become director of sports in Hasle-Løren.

 International career

-Berre was capped once for the Norwegay national team.
+Berre was capped once for the Norway national team.